 When you have all of that, the process becomes seamless, and you can have an overview of paid and outstanding eBills.

-Billing software like RegPack allows you to manage users and filter them based on outstanding payments, so you can always check your customer’s current payment situation as well as their payment history with your company.
+Automated billing software like RegPack allows you to manage users and filter them based on outstanding payments, so you can always check your customer’s current payment situation as well as their payment history with your company.

 Whatever software or system you use for eBilling, ensure it provides a good overview of the necessary data and integrates with the required software.

 There are numerous types of eBilling.
 Biller-direct and bank-aggregator options are the most common.

 A biller-direct option is when the biller, or the company that sells the products or services, bills customers directly via an in-house or outsourced billing system.

 You have more autonomy, can hire your billing staff, and have immediate access to all necessary information with an in-house billing system.

 Companies that use this system either use billing software or create their own to bill and charge customers.

 On the other hand, an outsourced billing system is a third party you pay to handle your billing.

 Outside billers typically have a larger staff, more industry knowledge, and provide standardization.